Four NCAA Div. III championships

 Phone: (641) 628-5434

-Veteran instructor Gary Grimes is in his third season as pitching coach for the Central College softball team.
+Veteran instructor Gary Grimes is in his fourth season as pitching coach for the Central College softball team.

 Grimes served as pitching coach at Grand View Univ. for two seasons (1996-97) and at Drake Univ. for two seasons (1999-2000).
 He was also head softball coach at Colfax High School (1998-99) and is in his sixth season as head coach at Newton High School.
 He has also offered private pitching instruction for many years and has also worked at summer camps.